Ah, Mondays. They are arguably one of the most challenging days of the week, but Mondays can also be viewed as a fresh start and a clean slate.

 4. Review Your Calendar

 Paper planners may be outdated, but I still love using one.
-Even though plans are pretty light these days, I still take a few minutes on Sunday to make sure my calendar is set for the week ahead and to give myself a little reminder of what’s going on.
+I usually spend a few minutes on Sunday making sure my calendar is set for the week ahead and give myself a little reminder of what’s going on.
 As you take note of your calendar, remember to think through your kids’ activities as well as your partner’s schedule.